maiko254/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 7-print_diagonal.c - Function that draws a diagonal line on the terminal.

 8-print_square.c - Function that prints a square using #.

+9-fizz_buzz.c - Program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.